gbyonivo/news_reader/README.md

 ## Versioning

-No installed yet (but can use bump for versioning).
+None installed yet (but will use bump for versioning).

 ## Authors